Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 - The Colts have the NFL's 15th-ranked pass defense this season, allowing 248.3 yards per game through the air.

-- At 1.9 passing TDs conceded per game, the Colts defense is ranked 31st in the league.
+- With 29 passing TDs conceded this year, the Colts defense is ranked 31st in the NFL.

 Recent Performances

-- Last week against the Broncos, Carr went 20-for-25 (80.0 percent) for 201 yards, while throwing one touchdown and one interception.

-- Carr has thrown for 700 passing yards over his last three games (233.3 per game) and has a 72.2% completion percentage (78-of-108), throwing three touchdown passes with three interceptions.
+- Carr has thrown for 700 yards (233.3 ypg) on 78-of-108 passing with three touchdowns and three interceptions over his last three games.

 Carr's Las Vegas Teammates